AlenToma/expo-sqlite-wrapper/README.md

     tableHasChanges: (item: TablaStructor<D>) => Promise<boolean>;
 }
 ```
+### Hermes enabled
+If you use expression eg x=> x.name for example, then you will have to mark the file with  "show source"
+for more info see https://github.com/facebook/hermes/issues/114#issuecomment-887106990

 ### Lastly
 If you use obfuscator-io-metro-plugin and use IQuery expression eg `Column(x=> x.name)`
 then you should have those settings below. as the obfuscator will rewite all properties and the library can not read those.